scepman/scepman-docs/docs/certificate-management/certificate-view.md

 * _SCEP_ are all certificates issued over one of the SCEP endpoints, but only if the certificate storage has been enabled on this SCEP endpoint.
 It also includes certificates that have been enrolled over Intune AND manually revoked.
 * _SCEP (Generic)_ are certificates enrolled via the SCEP endpoints Static, Static-AAD, and Domain Controller.
 This is and advanced filter and is selectable only when advanced filter is enabled.
 * _SCEP (Jamf)_ are certificates enrolled via the Jamf MDM.
 This is and advanced filter and is selectable only when advanced filter is enabled.

+## Manual versus Automatic Revocation

+SCEPman uses different sources of revocation information to determine whether a certificate is valid when an OCSP request arrives.
+The tables in Certificate Master only show the status of manual revocation and not other sources.
+Therefore, a certificate may be shown as valid in the table, although it is actually considered revoked, for example because the corresponding device was deleted in Intune.
+These are the revocation options by type:

+- **All** certificates can be revoked manually in Certificate Master.
+- **User** certificates enrolled through the **Intune** or **Static-AAD** SCEP endpoints are revoked automatically if the corresponding user object is deleted or disabled in AAD.
+- **User** certificates enrolled through the **Intune** or **Static-AAD** SCEP endpoints can be [revoked automatically if the sign-in risk of the user exceeds a configured threshold](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationuserriskcheck).
+- **Device** certificates with **AAD Device ID** enrolled through the **Intune** or **Static-AAD** SCEP endpoint are revoked automatically if the corresponding device object is deleted or disabled in AAD.
+- **Device** certificates with **Intune Device ID** enrolled through the **Intune** or **Static-AAD** SCEP endpoint are revoked automatically if the corresponding device object is deleted in Intune or if the device is wiped or retired unless this is [unconfigured](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationrevokecertificatesonwipe).
+- **Device** certificates of any kind enrolled through the **Intune** or **Static-AAD** SCEP endpoint [can be revoked automatically if the corresponding device object becomes incompliant](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationcompliancecheck).
+- **User** and **Device** certificates enrolled through the **Intune** or **Static-AAD** SCEP endpoint [can be revoked automatically](../scepman-configuration/optional/application-settings/intune-validation.md#appconfigintunevalidationdevicedirectory) if [Intune decides to revoke](https://learn.microsoft.com/en-us/mem/intune/protect/remove-certificates) the certificate.
+- **User**, **Device**, and **Computer** certificates enrolled through the **Jamf** SCEP endpoint are revoked automatically if the corresponding object is deleted in Jamf.